google/WebFundamentals/src/_langs/en/updates/2015-08-27-using-requestidlecallback.markdown

 ## Guaranteeing your function is called

 What do you do if things are really busy?
 You might be concerned that your callback may never be called.
-Well, although `requestIdleCallback` resembles `requestAnimationFrame`, it also differs in that it takes a second parameter: **a timeout**.
-This timeout is an optional parameter which, if set, gives the browser a time in milliseconds by which it must execute the callback:
+Well, although `requestIdleCallback` resembles `requestAnimationFrame`, it also differs in that it takes an optional second parameter: an options object with **a timeout** property.
+This timeout, if set, gives the browser a time in milliseconds by which it must execute the callback:

 {% highlight javascript %}
-// Wait at most two seconds before processing events. requestIdleCallback(processPendingAnalyticsEvents, 2000);
+// Wait at most two seconds before processing events. requestIdleCallback(processPendingAnalyticsEvents, { timeout: 2000 });
 {% endhighlight %}

 If your callback is executed because of the timeout firing you’ll notice two things: